 Wonderous Item, Artifact

 The crown appears as a ring of differently sized jelly beans in red, orange and yellow.
 Most of them have the appearance of rare gems but feel like actual jelly beans.
 They are fused near the bottom as if they were melted together.
 The crown stretches slightly to fit on the head of any being putting it on, exerting just a small amount of pressure that is nevertheless hard to ignore.

 Wearing the crown allows the user to conjure up any taste and force everyone within 60 feet to taste it if they are able to.
-It only works for flavors that can reasonably be expected from jelly beans.
+It only works for flavors that are somewhat reasonable for jelly beans.

 In addition, she has the ability to seize control if she deems it worth the risk.
 This gives the target a Charisma saving throw (DC 18).
 On a fail, the Jelly Bean Queen takes over and controls their actions.
 The save can be repeated every round.